-Current sensors are sensors that measure electric current, and depending on the intended use, there are various types ranging from those that measure a small current of a few mA to those that measure a high current of several thousand Ampere.
-Furthermore, there are two types of current: direct current and alternating current.
-Therefore, when selecting a current sensor for use, it is necessary to choose the most suitable method and structure depending on the application.
+Current sensors are devices designed to measure electric current, and depending on the intended use, there are various types ranging from those that measure a small current of a few mA to those that measure a high current of several thousand amperes.
+Furthermore, there are two types of current: direct current (DC) and alternating current (AC).
+Consequently, selecting the most suitable current sensor requires careful consideration of the measurement principle and physical structure tailored to the specific application.

-MI current sensors use the magnetic impedance effect caused by amorphous wires.
-It is characterized by its high accuracy.
+MI (Magneto-Impedance) current sensors utilize the magnetic impedance effect of amorphous wires.
+They are characterized by their high accuracy.

-Current sensors are used to measure and evaluate devices, so they must always be working properly.
+Current sensors are used to measure and evaluate devices, so they must always work properly.
 The current sensor test is used to evaluate them.
-The evaluation of current sensors requires a power supply that carries the current at a constant current, and that has low noise (ripple).
+Evaluating current sensors requires a power supply that can provide a stable, constant current with low noise (ripple).

-Matsusada Precision's power supplies are used for current sensor testing.
-Matsusada precision products have a wide lineup of output currents ranging from several mA to several thousand A, making it possible to evaluate a wide variety of current sensors.
+Matsusada Precision's power supplies are the ideal solution for stringent current sensor testing.
+Matsusada precision products have a wide lineup of output currents ranging from several mA to several thousand A, making it possible to evaluate various current sensors.

 - current sensor